travelgateX/documentation-site/content/distribution/file-loads/masters/hotels.md

 * Each line represents a unique hotel and contains all the information (fields) about it.

-* The first line is not a header line: it contains data directly.

 * Inside a line fields are separated using the character `|`.
 This character can't be used inside data because fields would be gathered in a wrong way.

 * The data of the fields is not encapsulated by `"` or any other character: the information must be included directly.